Sanjit-Prasad/Raffle_Ticket/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This README will document the partial fulfilment of the assignment.
+We explains each task briefly and how we accomplish them.
+We also provide a detailed view of all the services, tools, databases, programming languages used for the same.

 * Ruby version
     * ruby 2.4.10p364 (2020-03-31 revision 67879) [x86_64-linux]